 This field will let you quickly identify a specific load recipe within a group.

 This sections need little explanation.
 It is the primary controls to assemble a cartridge.

 A note to describe how to re-adjust your powder thrower if you’d like to comeback to the same charge volume (e.g. “Lee thrower, mark: 3.5”).

 Note: Seeing red.

 If you change charge weight, you will notice that the ‘Thrower Adjustment’ field will change its background colour to red.
 Likewise, changing the ‘Thrower Adjustment’ note will change the background colour of the ‘Charge Weight’ field to red.
-This is intentional and intended to act as a reminder, to say that these two fields are related and need to be updated together (i.e. if one changes, the other must be updated as well).
+This is intentional and intended to act as a reminder, to say that these two fields are related and need to be updated together (i.e. if one changes, the other generally requires an updated too).